smaurice101/readthedocs/docs/source/rtms.rst

    #. **RTMS Score** simply combines the Attack and Pattern scores for an overall score.

 .. note::
-   NOTE: RTMS can exceed 1 because the pattern score can be greater than 1 i.e. events can exceed user pattern threshold These score will obviously fluctuate in real-time time and alerts can be set up to trigger ALARMS of a cyber attack
+   NOTE: RTMS can exceed 1 because the pattern score can be greater than 1 i.e. events can exceed user pattern threshold.
+   These score will obviously fluctuate in real-time time and alerts can be set up to trigger ALARMS of a cyber attack.

 Past Memory Demonstration
 -----------------------